Ph.D. Fellows Program

 Attend An Event

-We host a variety of events, from our “What I am thinking now” sessions in which community members share their research, to our annual joint conference on Development with MIT to “Behind the scenes” discussion sessions with speakers as well as lectures and workshops.
+The program hosts a variety of events, from our "What I am thinking now" sessions in which community members share their research to our annual joint conference on development with MIT to "behind the scenes" discussion sessions with speakers as well as lectures and workshops.

 Events Listing